 BLUE CHROMIS: A FLASH OF COLOUR ON THE REEF

-Blue chromis (Chromis cyaneus) belong to the same group of fishes as damselfishes.
+Blue chromis belong to the same group as damselfishes.
 These unmistakeable, bright reef denizens are very visible despite their tiny size.
 These fish are shoalers, so out on the reef you can enjoy them flickering around you as you swim along or hang in the water to admire the corals.

-Like many a pretty and easily captured small fish that can be monetised once removed from its natural home environment, the blue chromis is popular for aquariums, and for humans to keep in their own home environments safely away from oceans and reefs, unselfishly feeding the little things concocted food to keep their little lives going till the cat gets them.
+Like many a pretty and easily captured small fish that can be monetised once removed from its natural home environment, the blue chromis is popular for aquariums.
+Humans like to keep them in their own home environments safely away from oceans and reefs, unselfishly feeding the little things concocted food to keep their little lives going till the cat gets them.
 [Sorry, I don’t know what came over me there]

 Blue chromis are adaptable and sociable, and will happily swim with other small reef fishes (as above).
 My own favourite combo is chromis mixed in with sergeant majors.
 But a shoal of them (mostly) alone is pretty special too….

-If you are tempted to rescue some from their reef habitat, rest assured that: They have been known to spawn in captivity.
+If tempted to ‘rescue’ some from their reef habitat, rest assured that they have been known to spawn in captivity.
 Blue chromis can usually be obtained for about $10-15.
 And don’t hold back on the frozen food (though maybe warm it up a bit before feeding time).
+I rest my case.

 Credits: Melinda Rodgers / Dive Abaco; Melinda Riger / G B Scuba